rust-lang/rfcs/text/0000-rustdoc-json.md

 ### Resolving IDs

-The `index` field of [Crate](#Crate) contains _almost_ entirely local items, which includes impls of external traits on local types or local traits on external types.
-The exception to this is that external trait definitions are also included in the `index` to allow users to access information about their methods and associated types/consts.
+The crate's `index` contains mostly local items, which includes impls of external traits on local types or local traits on external types.
+The exception to this is that external trait definitions and their associated items are also included in the `index` because this information is useful when generating the comprehensive list of methods for a type.

-This means that many IDs aren't included in the `index`.
-In these cases the fallback is to look up the ID in `paths` where it should be present regardless of whether it's local.
-That gives [enough information](#ItemSummary) to create cross references or simply provide names without copying all of the information about external Items into the local crate's JSON output.
+This means that many IDs aren't included in the `index` (any reference to a struct, macro, etc. from a different crate).
+In these cases the fallback is to look up the ID in the crate's `paths`.
+That gives [enough information](#ItemSummary) about the item to create cross references or simply provide a name without copying all of the information about external items into the local crate's JSON output.

 ### ExternalCrate

 Name      | Type    | Description
 ----------|---------|------------------------------------------------------------------------------
 `name`    | String  | The name of the crate.
-`html_root_url` | String  | (*Optional*) The`html_root_url` for that crate if they specify one.
+`html_root_url` | String  | (*Optional*) The `html_root_url` for that crate if they specify one.

 ### ItemSummary

 Name      | Type    | Description
 ----------|---------|------------------------------------------------------------------------------
 `crate_num` | int   | A number corresponding to the crate this Item is from.
 Used as an key to the `extern_crates` map in [Crate](#Crate).
 A value of zero represents an Item from the local crate, any other number means that this Item is external.
-`path`    | [String] | The fully qualified path (e.g. ["std", "io", "lazy", "Lazy"] for `std::io::lazy::Lazy`) this Item.
+`path`    | [String] | The fully qualified path (e.g. `["std", "io", "lazy", "Lazy"]` for `std::io::lazy::Lazy`) of this Item.
 `kind`    | String  | What type of Item this is (see [Item](#Item)).

 ## Item